EricTrainingRev/220531-JWA/Study-Guides/Week7.md

 }
 ```
-5. You can now write your tests for the calculator method we are testing, but instead of having to pass in real values you can use Mockito to determine what goes into the method and what comes out
+5. You can now write your tests for the calculator method we are testing, but instead of having to return real values you can use Mockito to determine what is returned based upon the input
 ```java
 @Test
 public void mockReturnControl(){